mikeizbicki/ucr-cs100/textbook/awk/README.md

 And now our student averages are top notch!

 ##Extended AWK##
-In order to write AWK scripts on multiple lines, simply don't include the ending `'` quote until the last line.
-From now on we will use this method.
+In order to write AWK scripts on multiple lines, use the following format:

-The following format will allow you to beginning and ending conditions
 ```
 awk 'BEGIN { action; }
 /pattern/ { action; }